nikovirtala/Certified-Kubernetes-Administrator-CKA/README.md

 + [Kubernetes: Up and Running by Brendan Burns, Kelsey Hightower, Joe Beda](http://shop.oreilly.com/product/0636920043874.do)

 ### Setup a Kubernetes Cluster
+_"Kubernetes can run on various platforms: from your laptop, to VMs on a cloud provider, to a rack of bare metal servers.
+The effort required to set up a cluster varies from running a single command to crafting your own customized cluster.
+Use this guide to choose a solution that fits your needs."_ — https://kubernetes.io/docs/setup/pick-right-solution/

+Try at least following:

 + [Kubernetes the Hard Way by Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way)
 + [LinuxKit "distribution" of Kubernetes](https://github.com/linuxkit/kubernetes)
 + [kops - Kubernetes Operations](https://github.com/kubernetes/kops)